Christfried Kirch

-Christfried Kirch (24 December 1694, Guben – 9 March 1740, Berlin) was a German astronomer and almanac publisher.
+Christfried Kirch (24 December 1694, Guben – 9 March 1740, Berlin) was an astronomer and almanac publisher from the Kingdom of Prussia.

 Life and work

 He was born in Guben, Germany the son of the astronomers Gottfried Kirch and Maria Margaretha Kirch.
 Christfried had already participated in the solar observations of his father at the age of 12.
 His astronomical studies began in Leipzig and Danzig.